 VO2 and VCO2 are important variables in measuring your body's metabolism and efficiency during exercise.
 VO2 stands for the volume of oxygen that your body utilizes each minute.
 Similarly, VCO2 is the volume of carbon dioxide that you breathe out after transporting oxygen through your body.

-The formula for calculating absolute VO2 is: VO2 (mL/min) = (HR x SV) x a-vO2.
+The VO2 formula for absolute VO2 is: VO2 (mL/min) = (HR x SV) x a-vO2.
 "HR" stands for heart rate in beats/min and "SV" for stroke volume, or the amount of blood the heart pumps in each beat.
 The phrase "a-vO2" is the difference between the amount of oxygen that goes into your muscles and the amount that comes out of them.

-The equation for calculating absolute VCO2 is as follows: VCO2 (mL/min) = VE x (FeCO2 – FiCO2).
-"VE" stands for the volume of air expired in mL/min, “FeCO2" stands for the fraction of CO2 in expired air and "FiCO2" stands for the fraction of CO2 in inspired air.
+The equation for calculating absolute VCO2 is: VCO2 (mL/min) = (VE x FeCO2) – (VI x FiCO2).
+"VE" stands for the volume of air expired in mL/min, "VI" represents the volume of air inspired in mL/min, "FeCO2" stands for the fraction of CO2 in expired air and "FiCO2" stands for the fraction of CO2 in inspired air.

 As you can see, VO2 and VCO2 calculations require a lot of precise information that most people do not have on hand.
 To get an accurate reading of these values, you will have to go to a well-equipped gym, health club or sports clinic where they have specialized equipment to measure VO2 and VCO2.

 Estimating Your Numbers

 For instance, you can estimate your VO2max by running as far as possible in 12 minutes, then measuring that distance (D) in meters along with your body weight in kilograms (BW).
 Then you can calculate your own physical fitness level with this formula: VO2max = [(0.0268 x D) – 11.3] x BW.